Ethnolink EducationEthnolink Summit

 Our translators also operate following the AUSIT Code of Ethics, which outlines that they must "maintain confidentiality and do not disclose information acquired in the course of their work".

-If you have any further questions about this, our Translation Strategists would be happy to respond to any of your queries.
+If you have any further questions about this, our Account Managers would be happy to respond to any of your queries.

 Which option best describes you?